Soong Mei-ling: "Warphans"

+Soong Mei-ling (center, front row) visiting wounded soldiers at the Republic of China Army's Beitou Hospital during the Double Ten National Day celebrations, circa 1958.
+She is accompanied by members of the Chinese Women's Anti-Aggression League (婦聯會).

 Although Soong Mei-ling initially avoided the public eye after marrying Chiang, she soon began an ambitious social welfare project to establish schools for the orphans of Chinese soldiers.
 The orphanages were well-appointed: with playgrounds, hotels, swimming pools, a gymnasium, model classrooms, and dormitories.
 Soong Mei-ling was deeply involved in the project and even picked all of the teachers herself.
 There were two schools – one for boys and one for girls—built on a 405 ha site at the foot of Purple Mountain, in Nanjing.
 She referred to these children as her "warphans" and made them a personal cause.
 The fate of the children of fallen soldiers became a much more important issue in China after the beginning of the war with Japan in 1937.
 In order to better provide for these children she established the Chinese Women's National War Relief Society.